mendhak/mendhak.github.io/posts/2023-07-20-threat-modelling-to-pick-password-manager.md

 The always-on attack surface remains, and it takes just one incident or one lapse for a compromise, which a user would be powerless against.

+{% notice "info" %}
+**My takeaway**: Online password managers present an always-on attack surface, and are a poor option in terms of security, but very convenient.
+If going this route, choose a provider with a good reputation, and one that is open source.
+{% endnotice %}

 ### Costs and incentives

 The other factor is costs.
 Since the vendor needs money to keep things running, they need to charge money, which is understandable.
 It also means that the password management service is only available to the user as long as payments continue.
 This is a one-way transactional relationship, in that the user is subject to the whims of the provider and its availability, its featureset, and any restrictions they choose to place.